Dumfries and Galloway

-Dumfries and Galloway (Dumfries an Gallowa; Dùn Phrìs is Gall-Ghaidhealaibh) is one of the 32 unitary council areas of Scotland, situated in the western part of the Southern Uplands.
+Dumfries and Galloway (Dumfries an Gallowa; Dùn Phris is Gall-Ghàidhealaibh) is one of the 32 unitary council areas of Scotland, situated in the western part of the Southern Uplands.
 It is bordered by East Ayrshire, South Ayrshire, and South Lanarkshire to the north; the Scottish Borders to the northeast; and the English county of Cumbria, the Solway Firth, and the Irish Sea to the south.
 To the west, it faces the North Channel.

 The administrative centre and largest settlement is the town of Dumfries.
 The second-largest town, Stranraer, lies approximately 76 mi west of Dumfries on the North Channel coast.

 Dumfries and Galloway corresponds to the historic shire counties of Dumfriesshire, Kirkcudbrightshire, and Wigtownshire, the latter two collectively known as Galloway.
 These three counties were merged in 1975 to form the Dumfries and Galloway Region, which consisted of four districts.
 The district system was abolished in 1996, when the area became a single unitary authority under the same name.

 For lieutenancy purposes, Dumfries and Galloway is divided into three ceremonial areas: Dumfries, Wigtown, and the Stewartry of Kirkcudbright, each corresponding broadly to the former historic counties.

-History and geography

 History

 The term Dumfries and Galloway has been used since at least the 19th century – by 1911 the three counties had a united sheriffdom under that name.
 Dumfries and Galloway covers the majority of the western area of the Southern Uplands, it also hosts Scotland's most Southerly point, at the Mull of Galloway in the west of the region.

+Dumfries itself has a rich history going back over 800 years as a Royal Burgh (1186).
+It is particularly remembered as the place where Robert the Bruce murdered the Red Comyn in 1306 before being crowned King of Scotland – and where Robert Burns spent his last years.
+His mausoleum is in St Michael's graveyard.
+Going down the east bank of the Nith is the village of Glencaple, Caerlaverock Castle, an ancient Roman fort on Ward Law Hill and nearby in Ruthwell is the Ruthwell Cross and the Brow Well where Robert Burns "took the waters" and bathed in the Solway just before his death.

+Sweetheart Abbey lies within New Abbey and the National Museum of Costume lies just outside the village.

+Near Kirkbean, the house of John Paul Jones, founder of the American Navy, is open to visitors.